vossstef/VIC20Nano/README.md

 JiffyDOS can be used as well known Speedloader.
 Change in OSD the c1541 DOS to Jiffy too.<br>

 ## RAM Expansion
 Size and Region can be activated in several steps.
-A change takes effect immediately.
+A change takes effect immediately.<br>
+Take care to activate the correct size of needed expansion before you load *.PRG and *.TAP !
 |Expansion| $0400 3k | $2000 8k |$4000 8k |$6000 8k |
 | - | - | - |- |- |
 | Block | 0 | 1 |2 |3 |